Plastic-Scanner/handheld-scanner/README.md

 ## Our mission

-We believe that plastic sorting and recycling can be done more effectively.
-Our handheld Plastic Scanner boosts the process by instantly determining the different plastic types.
-Our Plastic Scanner can be used in the range from a single household to a large waste management facility.
+We believe that plastic sorting and recycling can be improved.
+Our handheld Plastic Scanner enhances the process by immediately identifying various plastic types.
+It can be used in both residential and large waste management settings.

 ## The handheld Plastic Scanner